GK67/SR-Novel-Website/README.md

-Read me:
 # SR-Novel-Website
-1. Overview
+## 1. Overview

+### 1.1 Member:
-1.1 Member:    Shipeng Yu, Ruifeng Zhang
+        Shipeng Yu, Ruifeng Zhang

+### 1.2 Goal:

-1.2 Goal:     Practicing Python, Django, bootstrap and other HTML, CSS design.
+Using Python, Django, bootstrap and other HTML, and CSS, to build a website that extends our knowledge of developing websites.

-1.3 Website purpose:    	A website that allows people share books by uploading chapters of books, and other people can read each chapter of books, instead open a PDF with full book content.
-(Of course , in real life, we can not do this, this is just for practice purpose.)
-Due to technique issues, We can not automatically convert a PDF file with chapters of book to  HTML formatting files, therefore, user have to manually upload those chapters.
-We can do it by develop some applications, but the goal is practicing web development.
+### 1.3 Website purpose:

+As the development of SR-Novel Websit goes, we first have an idea on creating a website, that allows users to share their books by uploading each chapters of books.
+After that, users can just read through each chapters of books which they like.
+Users can enjoy reading through our website.
+However, it is not a good idea to just share book directly due to copyright of books.
+As result, we decide to focus on a purpose to let users to write and share their own books on our websites.
+Each user can be a writer.
+They just write what ever they like.
+If one of writer finds a book is interesting, they can just click a like.
+As the process goes, our website will develop a new community of new writers for writing books.
+It can also a place to inspire writers with new idea of writing a book.

-1.4 Website Design:	This website build mainly based on Django,bootstrap.
+### 1.4 Website Design:

+This website build mainly based on Django,bootstrap.
 The project is not super focus on Front-end part, all the front-end part are based on free templates from online or bootstrap Component related, Details will explained on UI Design part.

 2. Project Run requirement